 You might have seen the words ‘Responsible Person’ when reading about fire safety in tower blocks.

-The Fire Safety Regulatory Reform Order, a law that came into force in 2005, says that landlords must ‘take reasonable steps to reduce the risk from fire and make sure people can safely escape if there is a fire’.
+The Fire Safety Regulatory Reform Order, a law that came into force for England in 2005, says that landlords must ‘take reasonable steps to reduce the risk from fire and make sure people can safely escape if there is a fire’.

 The Responsible Person is the person whose duty it is to take those steps.
 It may be the landlord themselves or someone they have employed to take the duties on.

 If the Fire Risk Assessment shows that there is a fire risk in the building, the Responsible Person must arrange for it to be fixed within 28 days.

 There might be a Responsible Person, but you haven’t noticed: it’s quite possible that they have been doing their tasks regularly without you noticing.

 So as a first step, contact your landlord, managing agent, or Residents’ Association to check.